 With her conversion and repairs complete in June 1969, she was put on loan to the A&AEE for IFF/SSR equipment trials before returning to frontline service with 92 Squadron in July 1969.
 By this time they were based at RAFG Gutersloh, and she was coded F (later V), in a dark green tactical scheme somewhat less flamboyant than her original natural metal finish.

 To finish her off, the entire aircraft was liberally spattered with graffiti (mostly applied during the late 1990s and early 2000s when the yard was basically an empty plot of land with just the Lightning sat in the middle, and no security or even fencing at all).
-After years of dereliction the yard was purchased by a new owner in 2005 who - laughably - claimed to be thinking of restoring her.
-Predictably, on 9th September 2011 the owner had the aircraft torn apart and disposed of.
+After years of dereliction, the yard was purchased by a new owner in 2005 who - laughably - claimed to be thinking of restoring her.
+Predictably, on 9th September 2011, the owner had the aircraft torn apart and disposed of, unfortunately, this is where most of the damage to the airframe was done.

 What was a surprise was the news that Mark Rumble has taken on the cockpit section and was hoping to restore it - a massive task!
 In 2014 he sold her on to Darren Swinn, who had her moved to Binbrook and began an in-depth restoration.
-As of early 2020 his efforts have been most impressive, and you can keep track of the restoration on the Lightning XN728 Facebook group
+One of the firsts tasks was clearing out the cockpit, during this process Darren found a fair few items such as cigarettes and even worse which had to be disposed of.
+Many of the outer panels are burnt out inside due to people throwing lit cigarettes in them when abandoned on the A1.

 Find other photos of XN728 on the following sites: